 - Update often.
-Although it may be emotionally painful, make sure that you and your Ex keep each other informed about all changes in your life, or circumstances that are challenging or difficult.
-It is important that your child is never, ever, ever the primary source of information.
+Although it may be emotionally painful, make sure that you and your ex keep each other informed about all changes in your life or circumstances that are challenging or difficult.
+It is important that your child is never the primary source of information.

 - Go for the high notes.
 Each of you has valuable strengths as a parent.
-Remember to recognize the different traits you and your Ex have - and reinforce this awareness with your children.
-Speaking positively about your Ex teaches children that despite your differences, you can still appreciate positive things about your Ex.
+Remember to recognize the different traits you and your ex have—and reinforce this awareness with your children.
+Speaking positively about your ex teaches children that despite your differences, you can still appreciate positive things about your ex.
 "Mommy's really good at making you feel better when you're sick.
 I know, I'm not as good as she is."
-It also directs children to see the positive qualities in his or her parent too.
+It also directs children to see the positive qualities in their parents too.
 "Daddy's much better at organizing things than I am."

 - Don't give into guilt.
-Divorce is a painful experience, and one that conjures up many emotions.
-Not being in your child's life on a full time basis can cause you to convert your guilt into overindulgence.
-Understand the psychology of parental guilt - and how to recognize that granting wishes without limits is never good.
-Research shows that children can become self-centered, lack empathy and believe in the need to get unrealistic entitlement from others.
-Confusion understanding the dynamics of need versus want, as well as taming impulsivity becomes troublesome for children to negotiate too.
+Divorce is a painful experience and one that conjures up many emotions.
+Not being in your child's life on a full-time basis can cause you to convert your guilt into overindulgence.
+Understand the psychology of parental guilt—and how to recognize that granting wishes without limits is never good.
+Research shows that children can become self-centered, lack empathy, and believe in the need to get unrealistic entitlement from others.
+Understanding the dynamics of need versus want and taming impulsivity become troublesome for children to negotiate too.

-- Don't punish your Ex by allowing your child to wiggle out of responsibility.
-Loosening the reigns because you just want to be a thorn in your Ex's side is a big no-no. "I know Mommy likes you to get your homework done first, but you can do that later."
+- Don't punish your ex by allowing your child to wiggle out of responsibility.
+Loosening the reins because you just want to be a thorn in your ex's side is a big no-no. "I know Mommy likes you to get your homework done first, but you can do that later."
 "Don't tell Daddy I gave you the extra money to buy the video game you've been working towards."
 If you need to get your negative emotions out, find another outlet.
-Voodoo dolls, skeet shooting and kick boxing can yield the same results, but with less of a parenting mess.
-Remember, work before play is a golden rule - and one that will help your child throughout their lifetime.
-Making sure to be consistent helps your child transition back and forth from your Ex - and back and forth to you too.
+Voodoo dolls, skeet shooting, and kickboxing can yield the same results, but with less of a parenting mess.
+Remember, work before play is a golden rule—and one that will help your child throughout their lifetime.
+Making sure to be consistent helps your child transition back and forth from your ex—and back and forth to you too.

 Kindlon, D. (2001).
 Too much of a good thing: Raising children of character in an indulgent age.
 New York: Miramax Books.